staticaron/kusogaki-bot/docs/CONTRIBUTING_DEV.md

 Currently, this project is using version `3.12`.

-### Poetry
+### UV

-Poetry is the tool we use for dependency management (similar to pip) in this project.
-While poetry isn't mandatory (there's a requirements.txt file), _**it's highly recommended**_ as it makes working with dependencies and environments more straightforward.
-You can download it [here](https://python-poetry.org/) if you don't already have it.
+uv is the tool we use for dependency management in this project.
+It's significantly faster than pip and other package managers, making dependency installation and environment management more efficient.
+While uv isn't mandatory, _**it's highly recommended**_ as it makes working with dependencies and environments more straightforward.

 > [!NOTE]
-> This guide will assume you're using poetry.
+> This guide will assume you're using uv.
 Please follow a similar approach with other dependency management tools for the steps that require it.

 ## Setup